• Products

 Create attributes and references from your data

 Assets in Jira Service Management is a Premium and Enterprise only feature.
-It is compatible only with company-managed projects.
 Learn more about Assets.

 To import data into Assets in Jira Service Management, you must first create an import structure, and then you must map the data into Assets using object type mapping.